msplke/racjkuat.org/README.md

 - TypeScript, ESLint and Prettier for typesafe code and best practices
 - GitHub Actions for automated `format`, `lint` and `typecheck` CI steps
 - Renovate for automated dependency updates
-- UploadThing to handle file uploads
+- UploadThing for file uploads
 - Vercel for Deployment

 ## Features (WIP)

 1. Informative Club Website:

-   - Provide a comprehensive overview of what the club is all about; highlight the mission, vision, and values of the club.
+   - Provide a comprehensive overview of what the club is all about.
-   - Display of club activities, events, and achievements through multimedia content.
+   - Showcase club activities, events, projects and achievements through multimedia content.
-   - Highlight the impact created through various service projects and events.

 2. Blog Platform: